Relative Dolbeault Geometric Langlands via the Regular Quotient: Beilinson 1-motives and Fourier-Mukai Duality

-Classically Fourier--Mukai duality was developed in \cite{mukai1981duality} for abelian varieties.
-While the essential content is unchanged, the natural duality for the Hitchin fibration is Fourier--Mukai duality for Beilinson 1-motives, which can be viewed as a mild generalization of duality for abelian varieties which incorporates component groups and gerbe structure into the duality theory.
-We will summarize here the relevant results and definitions, referring to Appendix B in \cite{chen-zhu} for proofs and references.
+Classically Fourier-Mukai duality was developed in \cite{mukai1981duality} for abelian varieties.
+While the essential content is unchanged, the natural duality for the Hitchin fibration is Fourier-Mukai duality for Beilinson $1$-motives, which can be viewed as a mild generalization of duality for abelian varieties which incorporates component groups and gerbe structure into the duality theory.
+We will summarize here the relevant results and definitions, referring to Appendix A in \cite{DP} and Appendix B in \cite{chen-zhu} for proofs and further references.

-\begin{definition} A Picard stack over a scheme $S$ is a stack $\cP$ over $S$ with an operation $\otimes$ satisfying associativity and symmetry conditions and inducing a Picard groupoid structure on the fibers $\cP(U)$, i.e. each $\cP(U)$ is a symmetric, monoidal groupoid with every object being invertible. \end{definition} \begin{example} If $C$ is a smooth, projective curve over $k$, then $\Pic(C)$ is a Picard stack over $k$, with the operation $\otimes$ being the usual tensor product. \end{example}
+\begin{definition} A Picard stack over a scheme $S$ is a stack $\cP$ over $S$ with an operation $\otimes$ satisfying associativity and symmetry conditions, and inducing a Picard groupoid structure on $\cP(U)$ for any \'etale $U\to S$, i.e. each $\cP(U)$ is a symmetric, monoidal groupoid with every object being invertible. \end{definition}

+\begin{example} If $C$ is a smooth projective curve over $k$, then $\Pic(C)$ is a Picard stack over $k$, with the operation $\otimes$ being the usual tensor product. \end{example}

-\begin{example} Let $A$ be a commutative algebraic group scheme over $S$.
-Then both $A$ and the classifying stack $BA = [\bullet/A]$ are Picard stacks. \end{example}
+\begin{example} Let $\Gamma$ be a commutative algebraic group scheme over $S$.
+Then both $\Gamma$ and the classifying stack $B\Gamma = [\bullet/\Gamma]$ are Picard stacks. \end{example}

 The natural duality for Picard stacks is given by the functor